legauh/Car_Rental_Project_Internet_Technology/README.md

 6. System generates a rental confirmation and updates the car's availability status.

-### User Stories
+### User Story Writing

+1. As an admin, I want the system to validate my credentials during login to ensure security.
+2. As an admin, I want to be notified with error messages if I provide invalid credentials during login.
+3. As an admin, I want to log in to the system to perform create, update, and delete operations.
+4. As an admin, I want to create new data, update existing data, and delete unwanted data on the platform.
-1. As a new user, I want to register an account to access the car rental services.
+5. As a new user, I want to register an account to access the car rental services.
-2. As a registered user, I want to search for available cars based on my preferred location and dates.
+6. As a registered user, I want to search for available cars based on my preferred location and dates.
-3. As a registered user, I want to rent a car by selecting from the available options and specifying rental details.
+7. As a registered user, I want to rent a car by selecting from the available options and specifying rental details.

 ### Use Case